Slow-Roasted Beef Tenderloin with Rosemary

 On the plus side, I have a feeling we’ll be bringing back the traditional Christmas feast this year.
 I’m banking on my mom rustling up some Yorkshire pudding, since I plan to make the mother of all beef filets…Slow-Roasted Beef Tenderloin with Rosemary.

 This beef tenderloin is unlike any other you’ve tasted.
 Like, slap yourself in the face amazing.
-I stumbled across the low-heat method in Ina Garten’s Foolproof (my bible) a few months ago, and I decided to give it a try.
+I stumbled across the low-heat method in Ina Garten’s Foolproof (my bible) a few months ago, and I decided to give her recipe a try.

 Instead of the traditional 400 degrees for 35 minutes, you cook the beef tenderloin at 275 degrees for a little over an hour.
 The result is the juiciest, most tender beef you’ve ever experienced.
 Ever.
 It actually melts in your mouth, and surrounding the tenderloin with rosemary while it cooks infuses the meat with incredible herb flavor.
 The first time I tried it, I wanted to lift up the entire 4½ pound tenderloin, kiss it, and carry it triumphantly around the kitchen over my head like the World Cup.